 Difference Between Random Error vs Systematic Error

 An error is defined as the difference between actual or true value and the measured value.
 The measurement of an amount or value is based on some standard.
 Measurement of any quantity is done by comparing it with a derived standard which they are not completely accurate.
 In order to understand errors in measurement, one should understand the two terms that define the error and they are true value and the measured value.
 A true value is impossible to find out it may be defined on the average value of the infinite number.
 The measured value is defined as an estimated value of true value by taking several measured values.
 An error should not be confused with a mistake, the mistake can be avoided but error cannot be avoided but they can be minimized.
 So Error is not a mistake its part of measuring processing.
-Measurement is the difference between the measured value of a quantity and its true value.
+Measurement is the difference between the measured value of a quantity and its true value. we will discuss the Random Error vs Systematic Error.
 Measurement errors divided into two broad classes of errors.

 - Random error

 Random error is nothing but when fluctuations in measurement that are mostly observer by making multiple trials of a given measurement.
 As the name suggests this error occurs completely random.
 They are unpredictable and can’t be replicated by repeating the experiment again.
 So every time it gives different results.
 Random error varies from observation to another.
 In random error, the fluctuation can be both negative as well as positive.
 It’s not always possible to identify a source of random error.
 Random error is due to a factor which cannot or will not be controlled.
 A random error affects the reliability of results.
 Some of the possible sources or causes of random errors are as listed below.